dgeibi/simple-prerender-webpack-plugin/README.md

         template: './src/index.ejs',
       }),

-      // (optional): whether enable sourcemap
+      // (optional): <boolean> whether enable sourcemap
       sourcemap: true,

-      // (optional): filename of output
+      // (optional): <string> filename of output
-      // note: filename will be resolved with `outputPath` below
+      // note: filename will be resolved with `outputPath` below,
+      //       should be unique between plugin instances
       filename: 'prerender.js',

+      // (optional): <boolean> whether write output to disk
+      writeToDisk: false,

       // (optional):
-      outputPath: '.prerender'
+      outputPath: '.prerender',

+      // (optional): <boolean> whether create a new global object other than sharing
+      //             context with plugins.
+      // note: when a plugin applying, all route renders share a global object.
+      newContext: false,

-      // (optional): opts passed to webpack-node-externals
+      // (optional): <object> opts passed to webpack-node-externals
       // see also https://www.npmjs.com/package/webpack-node-externals
       nodeExternalsOptions: {},
     }),